QCD Axion Dark Matter in the Dark Dimension

 The rest of this paper is structured as follows.
 In section~\ref{sec_review_Axions_in_the_dark_dimension}, we provide a concise overview of the QCD axion within the context of the dark dimension.
-In section~\ref{sec_QCD_axion_dark_matter}, we discuss the QCD axion DM in this scenario and demonstrate how the abundance of QCD axion DM is enhanced through the resonant conversion from ALP to QCD axion.
-Finally, the conclusion is given in section~\ref{sec_Conclusion}.
+In section~\ref{sec_QCD_axion_dark_matter}, we discuss the QCD axion DM in this scenario and demonstrate how the abundance of QCD axion DM is enhanced through the resonant conversion of ALP into QCD axion.
+Finally, the conclusion is presented in section~\ref{sec_Conclusion}.